 - Content awareness: Regardless of the storage system, users are provided access to every piece of content they need.

 - Indexing: The point of indexing is to enhance flexibility.
 When organizational content systems are connected, the textual content is stored in an index, AKA, an enterprise search engine.
 Still, it is critical for the enterprise search engine to scale along with your organization.
-Thus, cataloguing into multiple indexes helps to improve flexibility.
+Thus, cataloging into multiple indexes helps to improve flexibility.
 It also helps to streamline disparate repositories into one system.
 In terms of finding relevant data, meta tags play a crucial role.

 - Query processing: Any term or interface, such as a web portal, a user enters to perform their queries.